Nera26/pokerhub/docs/rng-fairness.md

 ## Verification

+After each hand the table shows a **Hand Proof** dialog containing the seed, nonce and commitment.
+Clicking **Verify** runs the same algorithm in your browser and reveals the deterministic deck order.

+### Manual verification

-Players or auditors can reproduce the deck:
+Players or auditors can reproduce the deck independently:

 1. Fetch the hand log and proof after the hand ends: